TencentARC/ArcNerf/README.md

 - Docs and Code:
-  - All the functions are with detailed docs on its usage, and the operation are comment with its tensor size, which makes you easy to understand the change to components.
+  - All the functions are with detailed docs on its usage, and the operation are commented with its tensor size, which makes you easy to understand the change of components.
   - We also provide many experiments [note](docs/expr.md) on our trails.

 - Tests and Visual helpers:
   - We have developed an interactive visualizer to easily tests the correctness of our geometry function.
+It is compatible with torch/np arrays.
   - We have written a lots of unittest on the geometry and modelling functions.
-Take a lot, and you will be easy to understand how to use the visualizer for checking your own implementation.
+Take a look, and you will be easy to understand how to use the visualizer for checking your own implementation.

-We are still working on many other helpful functions, please ref [todo](docs/todolist.md) for more details.
-Bring issues to us if you have any suggestions.
+We are still working on many other helpful functions for better rendering and extraction, please ref [todo](docs/todolist.md) for more details.

+Bring issues to us if you have any suggestion!

 ------------------------------------------------------------------------
 ## Datasets and Benchmarks
+All the datasets inherit the same data class for ray generation, img/mask preparation.
+What you need to do in a new class is to read image/camera poses under different mode split.
+The details are [here](docs/datasets.md).

 ### Self-Capture data and Colmap
+We support customized data by `Capture` dataset.
+You can record a clip of video around the object and run the pre-process script under `scripts/data_process.sh`.
+Notice that colmap results is highly correlated to your filming status.
+A clear, stable video with full angle towards the object could bring more accurate result.

 ### Visual helper
+We put all the dataset configs under [conf](configs/datasets), and you can check the result by running the unittest `tests/tests_arcnerf/tests_dataset/tests_any_dataset.py` and see the results.

+For any dataset that we have provided, you should check the configs like this to ensure the setting are correct.

 ![ray_pc](assets/datasets/ray_pc.gif)
 ![cam_pc](assets/datasets/cam_pc.gif)
 ![pts_pc](assets/datasets/pts_pc.gif)

+### Benchmark
+See [benchmark](docs/benchmark.md) for details, and [expr](docs/expr.md) for some trails we have conducted and some problems we have meet.

 ------------------------------------------------------------------------
 ## Models
+The models are highly modular.
+You only need to focus on

+TODO: Add module stucture image

 ### full_model
+Full model class is the main class for modeling.

+TODO: Not finish this!!!!

 ### Base_3d_model

 ------------------------------------------------------------------------
 ## Geometry

+We implement plentiful geometry function in torch under [geometry](arcnerf/geometry).
+The operation are batch-based, and their correctness are check under [unittests](tests/tests_arcnerf/tests_geometry).

+You can see the [doc](docs/geometry.md) for more details and know what is support.

 ------------------------------------------------------------------------
 ## Visualization